MohammadAshrafTolba/self-driving-car-sim/README.md

 # self-driving-car-sim
-This is a deep neural network to help the car self steer it self or as udacity calls it _car behavioral cloning_ , the network is fed three images from 3 different angles where each 3 images are labeled with a steering angle
+This is a deep neural network to help the car self steer or as udacity calls it _car behavioral cloning_ , the network is fed three images from 3 different angles where each 3 images are labeled with a steering angle